 About Chartway Federal Credit Union

-Chartway Federal Credit Union, a not-for-profit financial institution, has been proudly serving members for more than 50 years.
-The $2.2B credit union is dedicated to making life more affordable for its nearly 180,000 members through more than 50 branches and a full slate of online, mobile, and telephone banking services, including mobile deposit, mobile bill pay, and digital wallets.
-As one of the largest credit unions in the country with top membership concentrations in Virginia, Utah, and Texas, Chartway is consistently recognized for its financial strength, high ratings in member satisfaction, and for being an award-winning leader in charitable giving through its We Promise Foundation and CARE Team.
+Chartway Federal Credit Union, a not-for-profit financial institution, has been proudly serving members for more than half a century.
+Guided by its vision, mission, and values, the $2 billion credit union is dedicated to making life more affordable for its 180,000 members through nearly 50 branches and a full slate of online, mobile, and telephone banking services, including mobile deposit, mobile bill pay, and digital wallets.
+Chartway is one of the largest credit unions in the country and serves members in every state and several countries.
+With major membership concentrations in Virginia, Utah, and Texas, the credit union is consistently recognized for its financial strength, its high ratings in member satisfaction, its contributions to its communities, and for being an award-winning leader in charitable giving through its We Promise Foundation.